 Affiliations: 1) University of California Santa Barbara, USA, 2) University of California Los Angeles, USA, 3) Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany, 4) Arizona State University, Tempe, AZ USA. *Corresponding author: email@example.com

-This is the post-study manuscript of the preregistration that was pre-study peer reviewed and received an In Principle Recommendation on 26 Mar 2019 by:
+This is a revision of the post-study manuscript of the preregistration that was pre-study peer reviewed and received an In Principle Recommendation on 26 Mar 2019 by:

 Aurélie Coulon (2019) Can context changes improve behavioral flexibility?
 Towards a better understanding of species adaptability to environmental changes.
 Peer Community in Ecology, 100019.
 10.24072/pci.ecology.100019.
 Reviewers: Maxime Dahirel and Andrea Griffin

 Research into animal cognitive abilities is increasing quickly and often uses methods where behavioral performance on a task is assumed to represent variation in the underlying cognitive trait.
 However, because these methods rely on behavioral responses as a proxy for cognitive ability, it is important to validate that the task structure does, in fact, target the cognitive trait of interest rather than non-target cognitive, personality, or motivational traits (construct validity).
-One way to validate that task structure elicits performance based on the target cognitive trait is to assess the temporal and contextual repeatability of performance.
+Although it can be difficult, or impossible, to definitively assign performance to one cognitive trait, one way to validate that task structure is more likely to elicit performance based on the target cognitive trait is to assess the temporal and contextual repeatability of performance.
 In other words, individual performance is likely to represent an inherent trait when it is consistent across time and across similar or different tasks that theoretically test the same trait.
-Here, we assessed the temporal and contextual repeatability of the cognitive trait behavioral flexibility in great-tailed grackles.
+Here, we assessed the temporal and contextual repeatability of performance on tasks intended to test the cognitive trait behavioral flexibility in great-tailed grackles (Quiscalus mexicanus).
 For temporal repeatability, we quantified the number of trials to form a color preference after each of multiple color reversals on a serial reversal learning task.
-For contextual repeatability, we then compared performance on this task to the latency to switch solutions on two different multi-access boxes.
-We found that the number of trials to form a preference in reversal learning was repeatable across serial reversals and the latency to switch a preference was repeatable across reversal learning and the multi-access box contexts.
-This supports the idea that reversal learning and solution switching on multi-access boxes similarly reflect the inherent trait of behavioral flexibility.
+For contextual repeatability, we then compared performance on the serial color reversal task to the latency to switch among solutions on each of two different multi-access boxes.
+We found that the number of trials to form a preference in reversal learning was repeatable across serial color reversals and the latency to switch a preference was repeatable across color reversal learning and the multi-access box contexts.
+This supports the idea that the reversal learning task structure elicits performance reflective of an inherent trait, and that reversal learning and solution switching on multi-access boxes similarly reflect the inherent trait of behavioral flexibility.

-To clarify factors that influenced the evolution of human cognition, mechanisms relating cognition to ecological and evolutionary dynamics, or to facilitate more humane treatment of captive individuals, it is important to increase our understanding of the cognitive abilities of non-human animals (Shettleworth, 2010).
+Research on the cognitive abilities of non-human animals is important for several reasons.
+By understanding animal cognitive abilities, we can clarify factors that influenced the evolution of human cognition, the mechanisms that relate cognition to ecological and evolutionary dynamics, or we can use the knowledge to facilitate more humane treatment of captive individuals (Shettleworth, 2010).
 In the last 50 years, comparative psychologists and behavioral ecologists have led a surge in studies innovating methods for measuring cognitive traits in animals.
-Consequently, evidence now exists that various species possess cognitive abilities in both the physical (e.g. object permanence: Salwiczek et al., 2009; causal understanding: Taylor et al., 2012) and social domains (e.g. social learning: Hoppitt et al., 2012; transitive inference: MacLean et al., 2008).
+As a result, we have come to understand cognition as the process of acquiring information, followed by storage, retrieval, and use of that information for guiding behavior (Shettleworth, 2010).
+Evidence now exists that various species possess cognitive abilities in both the physical (e.g. object permanence: Salwiczek et al., 2009; causal understanding: Taylor et al., 2012) and social domains (e.g. social learning: Hoppitt et al., 2012; transitive inference: MacLean et al., 2008).

 Behavioral flexibility, the ability to change behavior when circumstances change, is a general cognitive ability that likely affects interactions with both the social and physical environment (Bond et al., 2007).
+Although by definition behavioral flexibility incorporates plasticity in behavior through learning, there is also evidence that the ability to change behavior could be an inherent trait that varies among individuals and species.
+For example, the pinyon jay - a highly social species of corvid - made fewer errors in a serial reversal learning task than the more asocial Clark’s nutcracker or Woodhouse’s scrub-jay, but all three species exhibited similar learning curves over successive reversals (Bond et al., 2007).
+This indicates that the three species differed in the level of the inherent ability, but were similar in the plasticity of performance through learning.
 Behavioral flexibility could be measured using a variety of methods (Mikhalevich et al., 2017), but the most popular method is reversal learning (Bond et al., 2007) where behavioral flexibility is quantified as the speed that individuals are able to switch a learned preference.
-However, to our knowledge, no studies have assessed the validity of this task by comparing performance of individuals over time and across different tasks that are predicted to require flexible behavior.
+However, to our knowledge, no studies have assessed the construct validity of this task by comparing performance of individuals over time and across different tasks that are predicted to require flexible behavior.

-We tested two hypotheses about the validity of the reversal learning method as a measure of behavioral flexibility in the great-tailed grackle (Quiscalus mexicanus; hereafter “grackle”).
+We tested two hypotheses about the construct validity of the reversal learning method as a measure of behavioral flexibility in the great-tailed grackle (Quiscalus mexicanus; hereafter “grackle”).
 First, we determined whether performance on a reversal learning task represents an inherent trait by assessing the repeatability of performance across serial reversals (temporal repeatability).
-While our previous research found that behavioral flexibility does affect innovation ability on a multi-access box (C. Logan et al., 2022), here we tested the contextual repeatability of flexibility by comparing performance on the reversal learning task to the latency of solution switching on two different multi-access boxes (Fig. 1).
+Secondly, we determined whether the inherent trait measured by color reversal learning is likely to represent behavioral flexibility by assessing the cross-contextual repeatability of performance on this task with another task also thought to measure flexibility.
+Our previous research found that behavioral flexibility does affect innovation ability on a multi-access box (C. Logan et al., 2022), so here our second hypothesis tested whether individuals show contextual repeatability of flexibility by comparing performance on the color reversal learning task to the latency of solution switching on two different multi-access boxes (Fig. 1).
 We chose solution switching because it requires similar attention to changing reward contingencies, thus serving as a measure of flexibility, but in a different context (e.g. the food is always visible, there is no color association learning required).
-In other words, in both reversal learning and solution switching individuals learned a preferred way to obtain food, but then contingencies changed such that food can no longer be obtained with this learned preference and the grackle must be able to switch to a new method.
-As a human-associated species, the grackle is an ideal subject for this study because they adapt quickly in response to human-induced rapid environmental change (Summers et al., 2022; Wehtje, 2003) and the genus Quiscalus has a high rate of foraging innovations in the wild (Grabrucker & Grabrucker, 2010; Lefebvre & Sol, 2008).
+In other words, in both color reversal learning and solution switching individuals learned a preferred way to obtain food, but then contingencies changed such that food can no longer be obtained with this learned preference and the grackle must be able to switch to a new method.
+As a human-associated species, the grackle is an ideal subject for this study because the rapid range expansion suggests that they adapted quickly in response to human-induced rapid environmental change (Summers et al., 2022; Wehtje, 2003) and the genus Quiscalus has a high rate of foraging innovations in the wild (Grabrucker & Grabrucker, 2010; Lefebvre & Sol, 2008).
 Therefore, as their environment may select for flexible and innovative behavior, we believe that these tasks are ecologically relevant and will elicit individual variation in performance.